improvess/raspberry-as-gige-camera/README.md

 }
 ```

-Instructions how to build and run are shown belo.
+Instructions how to build and run are shown below.

 ## Building